Marijuana long-term effects?

 The side effects of marijuana (a.k.a., pot, weed, herb, and many other names!) use are highly debated — by both politicians and health care professionals.
 Marijuana use for recreational and medicinal purposes has existed for quite some time (Mayo Clinic estimates medicinal use began as early as the mid-19th century).
 Interestingly, the politics of marijuana use and studies related to the effects on the body and its medicinal value continue to shift and reveal a myriad of potential benefits and risks.
-Your question, while simple, highlights the importance of our evolving understanding of this drug.
+Your question, while simple, highlights the significance of our evolving understanding of this drug.

 Marijuana can enter the body in a number of ways.
 It can be smoked, ingested through food, inhaled through vapor, or steeped as a tea, and the way marijuana enters the body can impact the type of effects a person experiences.
 Smoking pot causes the substance to enter the bloodstream directly, while oral consumption is first processed in the liver.
 Some studies indicate that when THC is taken by mouth, a substance is then produced in the liver that can alter mood or consciousness.
 There are also derivatives of the plant, like delta-9-tetrahydrocannabinol (THC) and other cannabinoids (chemical components of the cannabis plant), which can be extracted and taken on their own.

 Among the research that is currently available, there are mixed conclusions about the side effects associated with the use of marijuana and its various cannabinoids, including:

 - Addiction.
 Some research studies document that people who attempted to quit marijuana after long-term use experienced symptoms of withdrawal, including anxiety, irritability, sleeplessness, decreased appetite, and marijuana cravings.
 Various researchers argue that experiencing these symptoms after attempting to abstain from use of marijuana is proof that the substance can be habit forming.
 Other researchers counter this conclusion, stating there is not enough evidence to support a blanket claim that marijuana is addictive.